Lo and behold: The Internet!

 What will be the existential impact of the internet on humans?

-Maybe we’ll be more connected than ever in an optimistic respect.
-Maybe the death of privacy will be the demise of ourselves.
 Maybe we’ll have computer screens ingrained in our hands by the year 2073 like in the film What Happened to Monday.

 Who knows, but I fear once it’s capable of dreaming, we’ll have reached a Borg society.
-We are being desensitized and resistance will become futile.

 “The internet is a reflection of our society and that mirror is going to be reflecting what we see.
 If we do not like what we see in that mirror the problem is not to fix the mirror, we have to fix society.”